All That Glistens

 Description

-In the 2010s, as China slid deeper into authoritarianism and the UK veered towards political uncertainty, the two countries declared a ‘Golden Era’ of relations—a move that challenged the established international order.
-This development came about amid rising global concern around Chinese party-state interference abroad, to the disquiet of Britain’s allies.
+In the 2010s, as China slid deeper into authoritarianism and the UK veered towards political uncertainty, the two countries declared a ‘Golden Era’ of relations.
+This challenge to the established international order came amid rising global concern around Chinese party-state intrusions abroad.

-In All That Glistens, Martin Thorley peels away the shiny exterior of the Sino-British ‘golden age’ to reveal a relationship built on Chinese government influence over the UK’s affairs, British corruption, and global capitalism.
+All That Glistens peels away the shiny exterior of the Sino-British ‘golden age’ to reveal a relationship built on global capitalism, British corruption and Chinese Communist Party influence over UK affairs—to the disquiet of London’s allies.

-Drawing on his years on the ground in Beijing, as well as investigative research using open-source intelligence, Thorley’s timely book sheds light on a murky aspect of international relations.
-He reveals coordinated Chinese state actions that reach into the heart of Parliament, and the widespread compromise of British politics by Chinese commercial entities, particularly in the nuclear energy, property and currency-trading sectors.
+Drawing on his years on the ground in Beijing, as well as investigative research using open-source intelligence, Martin Thorley’s timely book sheds light on a murky aspect of international relations.
+He reveals coordinated Chinese state actions reaching into the heart of Parliament, and the widespread compromise of British politics by Chinese commercial entities—particularly nuclear energy, property development and currency-trading enterprises.
+Exposing the close connections between Western financialisation and China’s geopolitical interference, this book offers a cautionary tale for all liberal democracies.

 Author(s)